Nubia (DC Comics): Nubia

-A short Nubia story in Wonder Woman #205 picks up with her departure from Paradise Island, including a short conversation and an embrace from Hippolyta.
+A short story about Nubia in Wonder Woman #205 begins with her departure from Paradise Island.
+It shows Queen Hippolyta following her, leading to a brief conversation and an embrace—though Hippolyta still doesn't reveal the truth, uncertain whether Nubia is truly her daughter.
+Later, Nubia is seen training her warriors before withdrawing to be alone.
+While she maintains the image of a strong and confident leader, it becomes evident that she is also a sensitive and introspective woman—someone who avoids showing weakness in front of others.
+Nubia begins to cry after Hippolyta's embrace.
+The story reveals that Nubia grows up feeling just as lonely as her twin sister.
 Back on her mist-concealed Floating Island, Nubia rules a community of all men.
 Upon her return, two men claim the right to fight for her, citing the "law of the Floating Island" or "Mars' law of conquest".
 Declaring "No man will ever own Nubia!" she fights one of the men herself, defeating him but letting him live.
 She says, "A woman doesn't destroy life, she cherishes it!".